Finite-state self-similar actions of nilpotent groups: Introduction

 An action of a group $G$ on the set $X^{*}$ of words over a finite alphabet $X$ is called \textit{self-similar} if for every $x\in X$ and $g\in G$ there exist $y\in X$ and $h\in G$ such that $g(xv)=yh(v)$ for all words $v\in X^{*}$.
-Self-similar group actions appear naturally in many areas of mathematics and have applications to holomorphic dynamics, fractal geometry, combinatorics, automata theory, etc. (see \cite{self_sim_groups} and the reference therein).
+Every self-similar action of a group on $X^{*}$ implies the action of the group by automorphisms on the $|X|$-regular rooted tree with vertex set $X^{*}$ and edges $(v,vx)$ for all $v\in X^{*}$, $x\in X$.
+In terms of automorphisms of rooted trees, self-similarity of the action means that the action of every element of the group ``inside'' every $|X|$-regular rooted subtree can be represented by an element of the group.
+Self-similar group actions appear naturally in many areas of mathematics and have applications to holomorphic dynamics, fractal geometry, combinatorics, automata theory, etc. (see \cite{self_sim_groups} and the references therein).

 The theory of self-similar group actions can be regarded as the study of positional numeration systems on groups.
 Bases in these number systems are virtual endomorphisms of groups.
 A \textit{virtual endomorphism} of a group $G$ is a homomorphism $\phi:H\rightarrow G$ from a subgroup $H<G$ of finite index to $G$.
 To produce a self-similar action of the group $G$ with ``base'' $\phi$ we need to choose a set $D$ of coset representatives of $H$ in $G$ called a \textit{digit set}.
-Let us enumerate the elements of $D$ by the letters of an alphabet $X$ (here $|X|=[G:H]$ and $D=\{h_x, x\in X\}$).
+Let us enumerate the elements of $D$ by the letters of an alphabet $X$ (here $|X|=[G:H]$ and $D=\{q_x, x\in X\}$).
 The \textit{self-similar action} of $G$ on the space $X^{*}$ \textit{associated to the triple} $(G,\phi,D)$ is constructed as follows.
 Every element of the group stabilizes the empty word.
 For every $x\in X$ and $v\in X^{*}$ the action of an element $g\in G$ is defined recursively by the rule

-where $y\in X$ is the unique letter such that $h_y^{-1}gh_x\in H$.
+where $y\in X$ is the unique letter such that $q_y^{-1}gq_x\in H$.
 The constructed action may be not faithful.
 The kernel of the action does not depend on the choice of the set $D$ and is equal to the maximal normal $\phi$-invariant subgroup of $G$ called the \textit{$\phi$-core} (\cite[Proposition~2.7.5]{self_sim_groups}).

 Conversely, one can associate a virtual endomorphism with every faithful self-similar action $(G,X^{*})$ as follows.
 The element $h$ from the definition of self-similar action is called the \textit{state} of $g$ at $x$ and is denoted by $g|_x$ (this element is unique if the action is faithful); iteratively we define the state of $g$ at every word by the rule $g|_{x_1x_2\ldots x_n}=g|_{x_1}|_{x_2}\ldots |_{x_n}$.
 For every letter $x\in X$ the stabilizer $St_G(x)$ has finite index in $G$ and then the map $\phi_x:St_G(x)\rightarrow G$ given by $\phi_x(g)=g|_x$ is a virtual endomorphism of $G$.
 If in addition the action $(G,X^{*})$ is \textit{self-replicating} (recurrent), i.e., $\phi_x$ is surjective and $G$ acts transitively on $X$, then $(G,X^{*})$ can be given by the triple $(G,\phi_x,D)$ for some choice of the digit set~$D$.